gnolang/gno/.github/pull_request_template.md

 ## Contributors Checklist

-- [ ] Added new tests, or marked as not needed, or not feasible
+- [ ] Added new tests, or not needed, or not feasible
 - [ ] Provided an example (e.g. screenshot) to aid review or the PR is self-explanatory
 - [ ] Updated the official documentation or not needed
 - [ ] No breaking changes were made, or a `BREAKING CHANGE: xxx` message was included in the description